pgan002/biomed-chatbot/README.md

 replacing the actual key in the last line

+If you want to use the GloVe embedding (fast) instead of the LLM one (better), download the pre-trained GloVe embedding file from [13].

 ## Storing documents

 To download and ingest data into the database, run